The Important Role OT Plays in the Lives of Seniors

 According to the Bureau of Labor Statistics, the outlook for OT jobs is growing much faster than average, with a total 24 percent increase in open positions expected between 2016 and 2026.
 The growing number of seniors — and the evolution of healthcare response to senior needs — is one reason for that growth.

-The personalities, interests and values of the baby boomer generation have impacted every area of the healthcare industry.
-Researchers, practitioners and caregivers have modified traditional curative treatments to include a more person-centered approach.
-The thoughts, feelings, personal history and attitudes of patients are included as important elements of the evaluation and intervention process.
+The personalities, interests, and values of the baby boomer generation have impacted every area of the healthcare industry.
+Researchers, practitioners, and caregivers have modified traditional curative treatments to include a more person-centered approach.
+The thoughts, feelings, personal history, and attitudes of patients are important elements of the evaluation and intervention process.

-Many seniors desire to age in their own homes and to remain active and productive members of their communities, and that has fueled the growth of occupational therapy job opportunities.
+Many seniors desire to age in their own homes and remain active and productive members of their communities, which has fueled the growth of occupational therapy job opportunities.
 Occupational therapists understand that mental and social health is key to physical wellness, and they design strategies and treatments to incorporate all areas of wellness.